 Cancer cells sometimes take advantage of these checkpoints to avoid being destroyed.
 Immunotherapy drugs that inhibit checkpoints make this much more difficult.

 Monoclonal antibodies are proteins made in a lab.
 They bind to specific parts of cancer cells.
 Monoclonal antibodies can carry medication, toxins, or radioactive substances straight to cancer cells.

 Lung cancer vaccines

 Cancer vaccines work in much the same way as vaccines for other diseases.
 They introduce antigens, which are foreign substances used to trigger an immune system response against cells.
-In cancer vaccines, they can be used to attack cancer cells.
+In cancer vaccines, antigens can be used to attack cancer cells.

 Other immunotherapy drugs strengthen your immune system, making it more effective at fighting cancer cells.

 Immunotherapy drugs can cause side effects.
 Some of these include:

 In some cases, immunotherapy triggers an immune system attack on your organs.
 This can lead to severe and sometimes life threatening side effects.